da21510/avl.github.io/people/compensation.md

 ---
 layout: default
-title: Career Levels & Promotion
+title: Compensation
 description: Fulfill your potential
 ---

-## Promotions are decided annually with several objective evaluations:
+## Salary, end-year bonus, promotions are decided annually with several objective evaluations:

 ### 1. Company OKRs
 Has the company as whole reached its annual OKRs?
 How much is the under or over performance?